Skip to main content

 Qualifying and disqualifying leads from Slack

-Each Knock2 Slack notification includes two actions at the bottom:
+Each Knock2 Slack notification includes two action buttons:

 Why qualification status matters